General Dentist vs. Oral Surgeon

 ⚠️ When Oral Surgery Becomes an Emergency

 Most oral surgeries are carefully planned.
-However, you must seek an immediate evaluation if you experience uncontrollable oral bleeding, a fractured jawbone, or an infection that rapidly causes facial swelling and restricts your airway.
+However, you must seek an immediate emergency oral surgeon evaluation if you experience uncontrollable oral bleeding, a fractured jawbone, or an infection that rapidly causes facial swelling and restricts your airway.
+These are life-threatening conditions.

 Don't Wait on Severe Facial Trauma

-Wolf Schwartz Dentistry provides evaluations to determine if immediate surgical intervention is required.
+Patriot Dental provides emergency diagnostic evaluations to determine if immediate surgical intervention is required.

-"From sedation options to bone grafting, an oral surgeon ensures that complex dental procedures are handled with care."
+"From IV sedation to complex bone grafting, an oral surgeon ensures that even the most anxiety-inducing dental procedures are safe and virtually painless."

 What to Expect During Your Procedure

-Depending on your procedure, you may need to fast prior to surgery and arrive with an escort to drive you home.
-Detailed post-operative instructions for pain management and recovery will be provided before discharge.
+You will likely be required to fast prior to the surgery and arrive with an escort to drive you home.
+You will wake up comfortably once the procedure is entirely finished.
+Detailed post-operative instructions and prescriptions for pain management and infection prevention will be provided before you are discharged.